notacouch/notacouch.com/blog/poly.edu-2004-semantic-markup-4th-gen-browsers.md

 ## The impact?
 This is the way... of the future

-You'll have a hard time trying to use the Wayback Machine to try and find the version of this homepage before May 2004.
-It's a relic of the user agent sniffing which somehow caused redirecting to ww*2*.poly.edu for such bots.
-This revamped homepage deprecated the code splitting, redirects, and reduced the load of transfer between smaller markup, smaller styles, optimized images, and worked around the memory leaks for both ColdFusion and Oracle.
+You'll have a hard time using the Wayback Machine to try and find the version of this homepage before May 2004.
+The user agent sniffing solution somehow caused redirecting to ww*2*.poly.edu for such bots.
+This revamped homepage deprecated the code splitting, redirects, and reduced the load of transfer via less markup, smaller stylesheet, optimized images for web, and worked around the memory leaks for both ColdFusion and Oracle.
 The first person these results made very, very happy was our sys admin.
 We saved tons of bandwidth both in our intranet and what was being served publicly.
 Last but not least the page loaded consistently faster and had less jank on menu hovers.
 Being a pivotal snapshot in the Wayback Machine is proof in the pudding of the impact the code change had.

 As great as all that was, the real impact was about the future.
 While another tech university was literally writing the standards, we remained far behind.
 This primordial proof of concept of semantic markup and CSS set a very strong precedent for the university.
 This immediately gave my opinions weight enough to be utilized for research and the behind-the-scenes voice in board meetings determining their web presence in the coming years.
 Evangelism went against the grain, a later employer once circled around me when I was alone in the office, "You better be right about this [CSS], Abed.
 You better be right."
 I stayed my course, which helped tear away at the division of departments until they ultimately unified under a single, modern poly.edu.